-We cover reasonable costs to provide working meals as long as it is approved by one of the following financial delegates: Solicitor for Public Prosecutions, Legal Practice Manager and the General Manager, Corporate Services and:
+We cover reasonable costs to provide working meals as long as it is approved by one of the following financial delegates: Solicitor for Public Prosecutions, Executive Directors - Legal Practice or Executive Director - Corporate Services. the meal is organised to discuss official business with visitors, or

-- the meal is organised to discuss official business with visitors, or - a scheduled meeting continues through a normal meal break and there are advantages in keeping the meeting going.
+• a scheduled meeting continues through a normal meal break and there are advantages in keeping the meeting going.